These savoury parmesan cookies require minimum baking skills and 3 basic ingredients - Perfect with wine, they're sure

 Same goes on the flour and butter.
 The better the quality, the better the cookies!

 Add your favourite spices and herbs

 What I love most about these savoury cheese cookies is that they're super easy to customize.

-Add a pinch of chili pepper flakes for a nice spicy kick.
+Add a pinch of red chilli pepper flakes for a nice spicy kick.

 Add your favourite chopped fresh herbs for an extra aromatic note: rosemary, sage, thyme would all work well.

 Step 1.
 Quickly mix all the ingredients together in a stand mixer, then give it a quick knead until you form a log.

 Step 3.
 Slice the dough into round cookies (you can cut each round with a cookie cutter to make them super pretty) and bake them until crunchy and golden, it should take about 10 minutes.

 These 3-Ingredient Parmesan cookies are crunchy, loaded with umami flavour, and totally addicting.

 Trust me on this, and double up the amount of the ingredients so you can make a BIG batch!